maarytiing/FinalProject_Jeopardy/README.md

 # Open Psychometrics Fictional Characters Ratings

-###Final Project for Mary Ting
+### Final Project for Mary Ting

-For my Final Project, I chose a fun dataset based on crowdsourced fictional character analysis.
+For my Final Project, I chose a fun dataset based on crowdsourced fictional character analysis that I found through Data is PLural.
 I had first heard of this through a quiz on openpsychometrics.org a few months back.
 You answer 30 questions about yourself and the results show you what fictional characters you are most like.
 The quiz can be found here: https://openpsychometrics.org/tests/characters/

 [Here's a link to my data](https://drive.google.com/file/d/1TjTki1PXDLsQdKwqjRiLyo4X3-ioB6Xc/view?usp=sharing)